 Accuracy should consider operations while under SFP conditions, e.g., saturated water, steam environment, or concentrated borated water.
 Additionally, instrument accuracy should be sufficient to allow trained personnel to determine when the actual level exceeds the specified lower level of each indicating range (levels 1, 2 and 3) without conflicting or ambiguous indication.

-In its OIP, the licensee stated that the primary and backup instrument channels will maintain their design instrument accuracy without requiring recalibration following power interruptions or changes in power source, as required by NRC Order EA-12-051.
-The licensee also stated that the total loop accuracy of both instrument channels will be determined for the entire span (Level 1 to 3) during the design process.
+In its OIP, the licensee stated that the primary and backup instrument channels will be designed such that they will maintain their design accuracy without recalibration following a power interruption or change in power source.